 The Communist Manifesto, written by Karl Marx and Frederick Engels, was first published in 1848 - that is 170 years ago.
-Today we may think of Communism as either irrelevant or as a dangerous evil; for it is firmly associated, above all else,…
+In many ways it remains relevant today.

 The Communist Manifesto, written by Karl Marx and Frederick Engels, was first published in 1848 - that is 170 years ago.
 Today we may think of Communism as either irrelevant or as a dangerous evil; for it is firmly associated, above all else, with the Russian Revolution of 1917 and subsequently with the Terror unleashed by Lenin and magnified by Stalin, and the murder or starvation of millions.
 The relatively recent collapse of the Soviet bloc and the increased use of private property and enterprise in communist China has generally been seen, in the West, as confirming that we've seen the end of Communism.

 However I think it is largely forgotten that in the 1940s Communist parties were widespread and popular across most of Europe, and many of the assumptions of Communism were shared, not just by Socialists, but even by some Conservatives.
 There was then a widespread recognition that the State must play a constructive role in ensuring social and economic justice and in planning the development of society along progressive and a more equal footing.